lopis/mars/readme.md

 To build a production release, run `yarn build` and then run it with `yarn start`.

-To create a zip of the game run `yarn postbuild`.
+To create a zip of the game run `yarn build`.